ZbynekPelunek/ts-game-backend/README.md

 ## Overview

 A game inspired by Shakes & Fidget.
 You have a hero, that you send to adventures to get better items to do harder adventures...
-This project also contains a lot of commented code for now because at first, I tried to make the game without using database to see if it is even possible using only REST API.
-It did work as I imaginated so now I am in middle of adding MongoDB database.

 ## Technologies